12/02/2021 | Winter Pests of New York

 Rats and Mice

 Rodents commonly enter buildings by following the smell of gas utility lines.
-Re-seal the areas around where utility lines with caulk or steel wool.
+Re-seal the areas around utility lines with caulk or steel wool.
 Look for and seal cracks in the walls, especially around the foundation and corners.
 If a gap is big enough to notice, it’s big enough for a mouse – even those the size of a dime.

 Unlike many other wood-infesting pests, carpenter ants don’t actually eat wood.
 Instead, they break it down and transfer it out of their tunnels in a sawdust-like form.
 Finding this leftover sawdust is a good way to identify where ants are nesting.
 Carpenter ants need water to survive and only infest moist wood.
 If you have a carpenter ant problem, it’s because the infested wood is wet for some reason.
 Finding the source of that moisture and fixing it is the best way to prevent future infestations.